 FAQ about High Cholesterol in Dogs

-Can high cholesterol in dogs be genetic?
+Is high cholesterol in dogs genetic?

-Can hyperlipidemia in dogs be completely cured?
+Can hyperlipidemia in dogs be cured?

 How often should I have my dog’s cholesterol levels checked?